UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 For an interactive session on the `gpu_rocm` or `gpu_cuda`  partitions you will need to add `--gres=gpu:[type]:[number]` to the `salloc` request and use `--qos=gpu` instead of `--qos=normal`.
 It is important that you use a **`[type]`** to get the correct GPU card for your job.

-To target a particular GPU RAM in the `gpu_cuda` partition, especially an A100 MIG slice add `--constraint=cuda10gb`, or `--constraint=cuda80gb` to target a card with the full GPU RAM to the `salloc` part.
+To target a particular GPU RAM in the `gpu_cuda` partition, especially an A100 and H100 MIG slice add `--constraint=cuda40gb`, or `--constraint=cuda80gb` to target a card with the full GPU RAM to the `salloc` part.

 See [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#available-partitions-and-nodes) for a full list of partitions, QoS, GPU types and other features.